Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 In England and Wales, the requirement for informed notification before forensic evaluation is grounded in Article 6 of the European Convention on Human Rights (the right to a fair trial) and in the Data Protection Act 2018 framework for the lawful processing of special-category personal data including health information.
 The Data Protection Act requirement to inform individuals of the purpose for which their data will be processed has direct implications for forensic psychological assessments, because the test results and clinical observations collected constitute health data subject to the Act.

-In India, the right to informed consent before any medical procedure or assessment is protected under the MHA 2017 and, for forensic evaluations specifically, under the BNSS 2023 provisions governing court-ordered medical examinations.
-The BNSS 2023 § 184 (replacing CrPC § 164A) governs medical examination of rape complainants and includes specific consent provisions, and while this provision is primarily addressed to physical examination, Indian courts and the NIMHANS evaluation protocol have extended a consent-based framework to psychological assessment.
+In India, the right to informed consent before any medical procedure or assessment is grounded in the MHA 2017.
+For forensic evaluations specifically, the BNSS 2023 § 184 (replacing CrPC § 164A) governs court-ordered medical examinations; although that provision is primarily addressed to physical examination, Indian courts and the NIMHANS evaluation protocol have extended a consent-based framework to psychological assessment.

 Section 2 of the APA Specialty Guidelines and the equivalent provisions in the BPS DFP Guidelines and the RCI framework all establish that forensic practitioners must operate within the boundaries of their demonstrated competence.
 In practice, this means declining referrals for types of evaluation the practitioner has not been trained and supervised in, even when there is institutional pressure to accept them.